 Paragraph #2: Why you’re a good fit

 The second paragraph should connect the skills listed in the job posting to your specific skill set.
 The resume does that too, just not very well.
 The cover letter is more of a story versus just a set of bullet points.
 When the job listing asks for experience in growing sales numbers, a resume can give a number, and that’s about it.
-A cover letter, on the other hand, allows you to share a quick anecdote about taking over a struggling sales team, creating motivating incentives, and getting the numbers up far above the original goal.
+A cover letter, on the other hand, allows you to share a quick anecdote about why you’re an ideal candidate.
+It gives you the chance to talk about how you took over a struggling sales team, created motivating incentives, and getting the numbers up far above the original goal.

 If the position you’re applying for encompasses a wide variety of skills, you’ll have to be a little more creative in the second paragraph.
 You can share a specific anecdote that you think would be related to the one or two most important skills; or you could choose to focus more on your overall strengths — the fact that you’re a good team leader no matter the context or that you’ve never missed a deadline, regardless of the assignment.
 Indeed, reliability can be more of an asset than a specific skill.